Waffle-Cone/MachineLearningWithPython/README.md

-# 📘 Machine Learning with Python — Assignment Solutions
+# 📘 Machine Learning with Python — Projects

 Author: Lucas de Boer
-Course: Machine Learning with Python (Drs.
-Abbas & Shihab)

 ## 📂 Overview

-This repository contains Jupyter Notebooks with solutions to the coursework set by Drs.
-Abbas and Shihab.

-### Questions

-Q1: Google Play Store dataset → data cleaning, EDA, correlations, regression models.

-Q2: TED Talks dataset → EDA, feature engineering, regression, and classification-via-regression.

-Q3: Persistence dataset → written answers (Word document) and KNN model implementation.

-## 📄 Assignment Brief

-For full instructions, see [Coursework Brief.pdf](https://github.com/user-attachments/files/22517020/Coursework.Brief.pdf) which is also included in the project.
+This repository contains some of my work and experiments practicing machine learning with Python.
+It includes Jupyter Notebooks exploring data cleaning, feature engineering, exploratory data analysis, regression models, and classification techniques.

+The projects here are based on datasets provided during coursework and Kaggle, and serve as practice in applying machine learning concepts to real-world data.